 Acute Nightmare Disorder diagnosis is given to those suffering from nightmares for one month or less.

-If your nightmares occur for more than one month, you will be diagnosed with a Subacute Nightmare Disorder.
+If your nightmares occur for more than one month, you will be diagnosed with Subacute Nightmare Disorder.

 Persistent Nightmare Disorder sufferers experience bad dreams longer than 6 months.